 The City of Charlottesville has solar photovoltaic (PV) systems installed on City maintained facilities with more planned for installation.
 Each system has a data monitor that tracks most, if not all of, the system’s energy production.

 The first three systems installed represent different scales of solar power generation with a medium-large array (Charlottesville High School), a small-medium array (City Facilities Maintenance Building), and a residential-sized scale (ecoREMOD Energy House).
-Completed in 2016, the Fontaine Fire Station array is the newest one in the City's portfolio.
+Completed in late 2016, the Smith Fitness & Aquatic Center is the newest one in the City's portfolio.
 As more systems come online, they will be added to our data tracking.

 Charlottesville High School (CHS) – The CHS project has two parts totaling over 100 kW of power potential: a stationary rooftop panel array and two ground pole-mounted arrays that track the sun’s movement across the sky.
 Energy production information below represents 112 kW of the rooftop and pole-mounted arrays.
 This solar PV system is expected to provide about 1/8 of CHS’s annual electricity usage.